awebre/la-historical-markers/README.md

 ### Backend

-The backend is a combination of an ASP.NET Core web api (utilizing FastEndpoints) and console apps for processing queues.
+The backend is a combination of an ASP.NET Core web api (utilizing FastEndpoints) and a console app for processing queues.
 Currently, each of these apps needs the required `appsettings.local.json` for local development:

 ```json
 {